infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Game design document cas.md

 You are a straight a student
 You live near school (student dorm)
-So you study at the library late everyday
+~~So you study at the library late everyday~~

 In a game design perspective, the part above means that the player will only be walking around at night

+  Changed so this whole game is a stream of consciousness of a student going thru puberty

 ### Progression